angulartics/angulartics/README.md

 Add the full tracking code from Google Tag Manager to the beginning of your body tag.

 #### OPTION A) Import the necessary configurations into Google Tag Manager
-Open Google Tag Manager and navigate to the Admin Tab.
-Select **Import Container**, then select **Merge**.
-From the dropdown, select **Rename conflicting tags, triggers, and variables**.
-Click **Choose Container File** and select **google-tag-manager-import.json** from this repository.
-Click **Continue**, then **Confirm**.
+- Open Google Tag Manager and navigate to the Admin Tab
+- Select **Import Container**, then select **Merge**
+- From the dropdown, select **Rename conflicting tags, triggers, and variables**
+- Click **Choose Container File** and select **google-tag-manager-import.json** from this repository
+- Click **Continue**, then **Confirm**
+- Navigate to the Variables tab
+- Scroll beneath the Built-In Variables section, and click **Google Analytics Tracking ID - Angulartics** from the list at the bottom
+- Change this value to your Google Analytics Tracking ID in the format UA-XXXXXX-YY (can be found in the Google Analytics Admin -> Property Settings menu)
+- Save the changes to the Variable

 This will add the Tags, Triggers, and Variables needed by Angulartics to your container.

-Navigate to the Variables tab, scroll beneath the Built-In Variables section, and click **Google Analytics Tracking ID - Angulartics** from the list at the bottom.
-Change this value to your Google Analytics Tracking ID, otherwise known as a UA Number.
-This can be found next to the name of your Google Analytics Property in the Google Analytics interface.
-No further configurations are necessary.

 #### OPTION B) Manually configure necessary configurations in Google Tag Manager